Mahlia44/SeineProject/README.md

 ## Datasets Instructions

-All the datasets are to be found on NAS, an online storage server.
+All the datasets are to be found on NAS, an online storage server, at this address: https://urwaters.quickconnect.to/.
 You should download the following files: biol_data, phychem_data and Qgis.

 You should then place the files in the current repository, without pushing them on GitHub (they are too heavy).